James-Ansley/list2csv/README.md

 it useful in some instances.
 For example, if the 'TestMark' field was also flagged as an aggregate field, this would be included in the average calculation for the 'Average Lab Mark' field.

+The range parameter indicates the indices that will be used in the column headers, as well as how many columns will be expected.

 ### Counters

 To add auto incrementing values to the table, the `.add_counter` method can be used.
 This will increment values with a